bruceravel/demeter/documentation/Athena/examples/aucl.rst

 to the cyanobacteria measured at each time step.
 Click on the top line of the upper table.
 This will plot the result for our best fit.
-It will also insert those three standards into the table on the :quoted:`Standards spectra` tab.
+It will also insert those three standards into the table on the :guilabel:`Standards spectra` tab.
 Click on that tab, then mark all the cyanobacteria data groups and unmark all of the standards in the group list.
-Now click on :kbd:`Fit marked groups,light` in the operations list.
+Now click on :button:`Fit marked groups,light` in the operations list.
 This will step through the marked groups, applying the three-standard fitting model to each one.
 Again, you may want to relax as you wait.